 -

-Once a bill is added to Float, submitted for approval and has been approved (see: Understanding the Bill Approval Process in Float), the Bill will sync to Quickbooks as an unpaid bill, impacting the defined Accounts Payable account.
+Once a bill is added to Float, submitted for approval and approved (see: Understanding the Bill Approval Process in Float), the Bill will sync to Quickbooks as an unpaid bill, impacting the defined Accounts Payable account.

 -